lab596/polyratings/packages/frontend/README.md

 ## Overview

-The frontend was built in react do to the ease of use and do to it currently being taught at Cal Poly.
+The frontend was built in react due to the ease of use and due to it currently being taught at Cal Poly.

 ## Quick Notes